Md-Lk/Portfolio/Overview of projects.md

 ### Pending:
 -	Py: Analysis notebooks
--	R: Machine learning example
+-	R: Machine learning examples

 At any time, feel free to contact for specific requests.